ionutmilica/laravel-settings/README.md

 You can register the Settings facade in the `aliases` key of your `config/app.php` file if you like.

 * `'Settings' => 'Bitempest\LaravelSettings\Facade'`

+If you want to have persistent settings, you will need to add a new middleware in `app/Http/Kernel.php`.

+* `'Bitempest\LaravelSettings\SavableMiddleware',`